Schwartz-Lab-NU/Lab_Protocols/Protocols/Rig_Set_up.md

 - Open lin lab
 - Turn on lamp
 - Open multiclamp and symphony
-- Focus at thebottom of the dish at 10x, then at 60x.
+- Focus at the bottom of the dish at 10x, then at 60x.
     - Set Z at 0
 - Focus condenser
     - Turn the knob in the lower end of the scope until you see the condenser aperture.
     - Switch from objective to condenser
     - Focus in **Z** and Set **C** at 0
+    - If the condenser aperture it's not clear, it usually means there is dirt in the condenser objective or in the dish.
+Clean them with rice paper and lenses cleaner.
 - Allignment cross:

-    Focused at the bottom of the dish!
+    **Focused at the bottom of the dish!**
     - In symphony, open the Allignment cross stimuli
     - Turn off lamp
-    - Change filter (NDF) to 0 or 1, if needed
+    - Change filter (NDF) to 0 or 1, if needed (usually needed in rig A)

              *In rig B:* allignment cross is of around -40 to -50 uM in the condenser.
-If you focus it there, it is going to look sharper.
+If you focus it around there, it is going to look sharper.

+    - Turn condenser knobs to center the cross in the center of the screen.
+    - During this right saves you time when centering the stimuli while recording a cell.

 ## 3. Electrode
 - Chlorinate the electrode:
     - Unscrew the electrode holder